-5.38 The audit firm's policies and procedures will set out whether there are circumstances in which the services specified in paragraph 5.39R are

-- 5.39R A statutory auditor or an audit firm carrying out the statutory audit of a public interest entity, or any member of the network to which the statutory auditor or the audit firm belongs, shall not directly or indirectly provide to the audited entity, to its parent undertaking or to its controlled undertakings within the Union any prohibited non-audit services in: - (a) the period between the beginning of the period audited and the issuing of the audit report; and - (b) the financial year immediately preceding the period referred to in point (a) in relation to the services listed in point (g) of the second subparagraph.
+- 5.38 The audit firm's policies and procedures will set out whether there are circumstances in which the services specified in paragraph 5.39R are undertaken for entities that are not public interest entities as described in paragraph 1.43 of this Ethical Standard. - 5.39R A statutory auditor or an audit firm carrying out the statutory audit of a public interest entity, or any member of the network to which the statutory auditor or the audit firm belongs, shall not directly or indirectly provide to the audited entity, to its parent undertaking or to its controlled undertakings within the Union any prohibited non-audit services in: - (a) the period between the beginning of the period audited and the issuing of the audit report; and - (b) the financial year immediately preceding the period referred to in point (a) in relation to the services listed in point (e) of the second subparagraph.